jambonz/jambonz-voicebot-gpt-3/README.md

 # jambonz-chat-gpt

 This is an example jambonz application that demonstrates the use of the websocket interface, which is an alternative to using http webhooks.
-This app allows a caller to ask questions of [openai](https://openai.com/) ChatCPT in a voice call.
+This app allows a caller to ask questions of [openai](https://openai.com/) GPT3 in a voice call.

 ## Install